openupm/openupm/docs/docs/getting-started.md

 ## Understanding Manifest Changes

-To understand the underlying changes of the manifest file, let's print the json content.
+To understand the underlying changes of the manifest file, let's print the JSON content.

 ```json
 $ cat Packages/manifest.json